Autonomous locomotion and Nastic movements

-A particular interest is that of locomotion physiology.
-Animals move in diverse manners, and we have studied many of these locomotory gaits – walking, crawling, swimming, slithering, etc. from a theoretical perspective to understand the neurodynamics of locomotion, as well as their ecodynamics, created theories for the different gaits of long slender animals such as crawling snails, and worms, undulating snakes, flexing fishes etc. and showed that tuning a single parameter suffices to explain the gait transitions from crawling to undulation to inch-worming, while also explaining how they respond to stimuli in the context of simple behavioral strategies such as thermotaxis.
+A particular interest is that of locomotion physiology that links systems neuroscience to morphology, mechanics, control and learning.
+Animals move in diverse manners, and we have studied many of these locomotory gaits – walking, crawling, swimming, slithering, etc. from a theoretical and experimental perspective to understand the neurodynamics of locomotion, as well as their ecodynamics, created theories for the different gaits of long slender animals such as crawling snails, and worms, undulating snakes, flexing fishes etc. and showed that tuning a single parameter suffices to explain the gait transitions from crawling to undulation to inch-worming, explaining how they respond to stimuli in the context of simple behavioral strategies such as thermotaxis etc.

 We have shown how one can derive general scaling principles underlying macroscopic aquatic locomotion which capture the essence of locomotion from shrimps to whales, again showing how physical constraints lead to evolutionary convergence, with lessons for robotic swimmers, the evolution of locomotion using robot-like objects, gaits and gait transitions in slender organisms such as snakes, and simple aspects of learning and coordination in primitive organisms.